nextzen/nextzen.js/README.md

 ### Bug (“Scarab”) Control

-`L.Mapzen.bug` is mainly for full-size demo to brand it with Mapzen lgoo and social media links.
-You can pass options for `bug` as below.
+`L.Mapzen.bug` implements a small header for Mapzen demos, with the company logo and social media links.

 ```javascript
 L.Mapzen.bug({